nek7u/FeedMoe/README.md

 4. Select the **FeedMoe\News_Yahoo!US\Skin.ini** and [Load]
 ### Usage
 - Right-click to access the option settings.
-- Scroll the mouse wheel button over the header to change the skin width.
+- Mouse wheel over the header to change the skin width.
 - Middle-click to show/hide the header/body.
 - **Making background transparent**
   right-click the skin > Appearance > Transparency > 100%